 Depression and anxiety are often helped through the therapeutic use of music.
 Emotional and mental conditions of many kinds can be improved, just as stress and anxiety are relieved through music therapies.
 Healthy forms of creative expression help to promote recovery and provide pathways through daily stress and obstacles of recovery.

 Many patients worry that lack of talent or experience may be a problem or embarrassment in music therapies.
 But neither are ever an issue.
 Music helps patients open up to express themselves better during the sessions and outside of the therapeutic environment.
 It is normal to feel awkward in this type of therapy at first.
 But soon, patients enjoy the therapy and look forward to sessions as a bright spot in weekly schedules.

 Recovery In Motion Music Therapy Programs

-A residential treatment program based upon 12-step program participation, dual-diagnosis care and a wide variety of other evidence-based treatment modalities, Recovery In Motion uses therapeutic music sessions within treatment plans to help patients gain recovery for the long term.
+A addiction treatment program based upon 12-step program participation, dual-diagnosis care and a wide variety of other evidence-based treatment modalities, Recovery In Motion uses therapeutic music sessions within treatment plans to help patients gain recovery for the long term.
 Like art therapy and other forms of creative and physical therapies, these programs help the whole patient recover from substance abuse.
 These evidence-based practices are great tools for regaining strength, self-confidence, communication skills, socialization and relaxation.